telefonicaid/fiware-orion/doc/manuals-ld/developer-documentation.md

 * Location - to inform the creator of where the created entity resides.
 * Link     - to echo back to the creator the context that was used during modification of the entities.

-Well, the issuer of the request already knows the context that was used, as he/she provided it!
+About `Link`, the issuer of the request already knows the context that was used, as he/she provided it!
 However, a gateway between the issuer and the broker may need to have this information as well, that's why the context is echoed back.

 Below, a typical response to a `POST /ngsi-ld/v1/entities` request: